tytydraco/yessleep/out/Unit_6B.md

 The door to the coat closet near the entrance was cracked open.

-I always keep it shut.
-Always.

 My grip on the gun tightened.

 Slowly, I stepped forward.

 One inch at a time.
-I reached out with my left hand— a man lunged at me.
+I reached out with my left hand -

-A blur of limbs came and grabbed my shoulders.
+A blur of limbs came and grabbed my shoulders!

 I stumbled back, firing—

-BANG.
+BANG!

 I blew a hole in the ceiling.
-The impact of his shoulder knocked me off my feet.
+The impact of his shoulder knocked me off my feet!

 We crashed to the floor, gun tumbling from my hand, skittering across the hardwood.

-He was on top of me before I could even breathe, fists swinging.
+He was on top of me before I could even breathe, fists swinging erratically.

-He was yelling and hollering like a maniac.
+And he was yelling and hollering like a maniac.
 One punch caught me across the jaw, and it stung.

-The second I blocked my forearm, pain shot down to my elbow.
+The second punch I blocked my forearm, pain shot down to my elbow.

 I twisted, got my knee between us, and kicked him in his balls.